 Any member of staff providing support to a pupil with medical needs must have received suitable training.
-It is the responsibility of the School First Aider to lead on identifying with other health specialists and agreeing with the Deputy Headteacher responsible for CPL, the type and level of training required, and putting this in place.
-The School First Aider or other suitably qualified healthcare professional should confirm that staff are proficient before providing support to a specific child.
+It is the responsibility of the school's Lead First Aider to lead on identifying, with other health specialists, and agreeing with the member of the Senior Leadership Team responsible for CPL, the type and level of training required, and putting this in place.
+The school's Lead First Aider, or other suitably qualified healthcare professional, should confirm that staff are proficient before providing support to a specific child.